BZoennchen/supercollider-book/_sources/intro.md

 *Uber* does not care about creating a decent, sustainable taxi industry.

 We have to critically analyze what each technology does, implying that we disregard the *neutral point of view*.
-Technology can never be neutral, it is always based on some value and meaning, and if we use a particular technology, we have to know what these values and intentions are.
+Technology can never be neutral, it is always based on some value and intention, and if we use a particular technology, we have to know what these values and intentions are.
 Does this technology empower the right people?
 Is it emancipatory?
 How does it change our way of thinking, feeling, and communicating?